 What really set the Mockmill apart for me was the ability to adjust the grain to the exact setting I want and need.
 The other mills I use only have three settings.
 With the Mockmill I can adjust it to exatly what I need and want, from course for cracked grains to very fine pastry flour, with up to 20 different settings if need be.
 (I confess, I’ve mainly been using it on super fine for baking, but a girl wants options)

 I don’t know about you, but I’ve never seen a grain mill sitting on the shelves next to the slow cookers (let’s hope that changes, and you and I, we’re the ones leading the much needed change, woot, woot!)

-For a limited time, you can order the Mockmill and get FREE shipping, plus some special bonus offers.
+For a limited time, you can order the Mockmill and get FREE shipping, plus some special bonus offers, including $80 extra added organic flour kit and discount only available thru March 19th, 2018!!.
 You get two guides from Mockmill, the first is the Farm Directly and Milling Guide that contains easy links to the websites and Amazon.com listings of small family farmers who will gratefully ship their grains direct to your door.